24 hours in Le Mans

 6.15 pm: Stroll along the majestic Roman ramparts

-As you reach the little walkways of the quai Louis Blanc, you discover the Roman ramparts, an almost one-of-a-kind vestige in France.
-This long high wall, which proudly exhibits its wealth of decoration and brickwork, has long given Le Mans the nickname of the "red city" Don't hesitate to explore a little further and cross the Pont Yssoir to discover the Notre-Dame presbytery, thought to be one of the finest monuments in the Maine!
+As you reach the little walkways of the quai Louis Blanc, you will discover the Roman ramparts, an almost one-of-a-kind vestige in France.
+This long high wall, which proudly exhibits its wealth of decoration and brickwork, has long given Le Mans the nickname of the "red city".
+Don't hesitate to explore a little further and cross the Pont Yssoir to discover the Notre-Dame presbytery, thought to be one of the finest monuments in the Maine!

 Quai Louis Blanc